Reimagining the Boys & Girls Club

 The Hayti community is changing rapidly.

-Thousands of new residents will soon move into the Villages of Hayti development.
+Hundreds of new residents will soon move into the Villages of Hayti development.
 While growth brings opportunity, it also creates an urgent need for places where longtime and new neighbors can gather, build relationships, and strengthen community life.

 Rather than allowing this property to remain vacant or become another private development, we believe it can become a shared resource that preserves the neighborhood's identity while creating new opportunities for everyone.